jacobsa/circuits/_posts/2010-10-13-8-bit-register-with-leds.markdown

 title: 8-bit Register with LEDs
 ---

-*Update:* After looking through a copy of [Computer Organization & Design] [coad] that I got for $2 at [Gould's] [goulds], I realize that a flip-flop (which is clock edge triggered) would be a better choice than a latch (which is level triggered, and more complicated to deal with in a large system).
+*Update:* After looking through a copy of [Computer Organization and Design] [coad] that I got for $2 at [Gould's] [goulds], I realize that a flip-flop (which is clock edge triggered) would be a better choice than a latch (which is level triggered, and more complicated to deal with in a large system).
 A good choice seems to be the [74374] [74374].

 ![8-bit register with LEDs](/circuits/images/8_bit_register_with_leds.png)